Nostradamus in popular culture: Television

 Bob Bainborough portrayed Nostradamus in an episode of History Bites, appearing in an infomercial to sell his books, referencing C1Q35, among others, as an example of his prophecy.
 A two-hour documentary on Nostradamus first aired by the History Channel on 28 October 2007 suggests that a book of paintings in the National Library at Rome is The Lost Book of Nostradamus.

-In an episode of The Sopranos, Bobby Baccalieri gets Nostradamus mixed up with Quasimodo, saying that Quasimodo predicted 9/11 and the end of the world.
+In The Sopranos episode "For All Debts Public and Private", Bobby Baccalieri mixes up Nostradamus with Quasimodo, saying that Quasimodo predicted 9/11 and the end of the world.

-He also appears in various episodes of the MTV animated show Clone High as a teenaged clone of the original Nostradamus.
+A teenaged clone of the original Nostradamus appears as a recurring character in the MTV animated show Clone High.

-The Doctor Who Past Doctor Adventures novel The King of Terror features the Fifth Doctor and UNIT dealing with a group of terrorists called the Sons of Nostradamus who consider it their duty to ensure that his prophecies-apparently predicting the end of the world in 1999-come true, but the prophecies are eventually revealed to have been part of the efforts of the alien race known as the Canavatchi to retard humanity's development.
+The Doctor Who Past Doctor Adventures novel The King of Terror features the Fifth Doctor and UNIT dealing with a group of terrorists called the Sons of Nostradamus who consider it their duty to ensure that his prophecies, which apparently predicted the end of the world in 1999, come true.
+However, the prophecies are eventually revealed to have been part of the efforts of an alien race known as the Canavatchi to halt humanity's development.

-The History Channel periodically airs a series of films on supposedly apocalyptic prophecies under the general title The Nostradamus Effect, but in his book 2012: It's Not the End of the World, Nostradamus specialist Peter Lemesurier describes them as 'largely fiction' and 'lurid nonsense'.
+The History Channel periodically airs a series of films on supposedly apocalyptic prophecies under the general title The Nostradamus Effect.
+However, in his book 2012: It's Not the End of the World, Nostradamus specialist Peter Lemesurier describes the prophecies as 'largely fiction' and 'lurid nonsense'.

-In Hetalia: Axis Powers, Germany and Japan worry about the end of the World due to one of Nostradamus's prophecies.
-However, Britain and France ignore this warning, due to having lived through another supposed apocalypse, and instead tell Japan and Germany not to worry.
+In Hetalia: Axis Powers, Germany and Japan worry about the end of the world due to one of Nostradamus's prophecies.
+However, Britain and France ignore this warning due to having lived through another supposed apocalypse, and instead tell Japan and Germany not to worry.

 Nostradamus is featured in CW's drama Reign.

 Nostradamus is featured in the Robot Chicken episode "Petless M in: Cars Are Couches of the Road", voiced by Alfred Molina.

-Nostradamus was mentioned in Celebrity Deathmatch as the intended opponent for John Edward in one episode.
+Nostradamus was mentioned in an episode of Celebrity Deathmatch as the intended opponent for John Edward.
 However, he predicted he would lose the fight and refused to show up.

-In season 14 episode 8 of Bob's Burgers 'Wharf, Me Worry?' a new attraction at the park called Clamstradamus, a talking clam shell predicts visitors future.
-Although the children in the show get hold of the microphone and make their own predictions.
-A major story line in the episode involves 'Big Bob' being obsessed with end of the world.
+In season 14 episode 8 of Bob's Burgers, 'Wharf, Me Worry?', a new attraction at the park is called Clamstradamus, a talking clam shell that predicts the visitors' future.
+However, the children in the show obtain the microphone and make their own predictions.
+A major storyline in the episode involves 'Big Bob' being obsessed with the end of the world.